Genetics: Pure Highland Ethiopian Sativa Landrace

 Grow type: Outdoor, greenhouse, indoor

-These plants are not so common in the world of cannabis as plants are mainly cultivated and consumed within Ethiopia and not exported to other countries thus strengthening the varieties in this country.
+This exceptional pure Sativa originates from the untamed highlands of Oromia, in Ethiopia’s Great Rift Valley region, a high-altitude enclave where genetics have been shaped by extreme bioclimatic conditions and where these plants are mainly cultivated and consumed within Ethiopia and not exported to other countries thus strengthening the varieties in this country.
 That’s the reason why we chose to go to Ethiopia and explore in person this magnificent country.

-A very social and all round pleasing herb that will surprise many with her great flavors, smells and effects as well as her appearance both in growing and in dried bud form.
+One of the clearest sativas with no raciness or heart pounding.
+Rich smooth smoke leaving you elevated and meditating on positive thoughts.
+Really social and communal.
+Makes you feel spacey and mellow but not sleepy, rather enjoying everything around you.
 There is a calm, serene feel to the Ethiopian, very conducive to spiritual pursuits such as meditation or just being in nature and connecting to the environment.
 At first it goes straight to the head, then gently permeates the body.

 The Ethiopian has that very harmonious, balancing effect that can be found in other landrace sativas: Uplifting yet relaxing at the same time.
 The effect is long lasting, it gradually fades into the background and could be described as subtle, but not weak.
+It gives a “gentle” high for seasoned smokers but provides some great vibes of upliftment and general well being.
+Creative tendancies and spiritual awareness are effects that can easily be experienced.

 This herb is in a different realm to the modern hybrids grown in hydro/under lights.
 Zero anxiety, Zero tiredness, just peace, bliss and clarity!